akankshavns/LearnJS/JSProblemDocument/JSProblems.md

 > Find the frequency of characters inside a string.
 Return the result as an array of objects.
 Each object has 2 fields: character and number of occurrences.

+# 15. Longest word in a string

+> Create a function to return the longest word(s) in a string